Tall and fluffy, two layer, moist delicious, whole-wheat, fat-free vegan chocolate cake

-Shred zucchini in a food processor or with a grater.
+- Shred zucchini (or other squash substitute) in a food processor or with a grater.

-While cake is cooling, make the frosting by putting the chocolate chips and non-dairy chocolate milk like soy in a microwave safe glass bowl and microwaving in 15 second increments until chocolate is gooey but not a liquid.
+- While cake is cooling, make the frosting by putting the chocolate chips and non-dairy milk in a microwave safe glass bowl and microwaving in 15 second increments until chocolate is gooey but not a liquid.
 Add the icing sugar 1 cup at a time.